Michael Landon: Illness and death

 In April 1991, Landon began to suffer from a severe headache while he was on a skiing vacation in Utah.
 Three days later, he was diagnosed with pancreatic cancer, which had begun to affect the tissues and blood vessels around his pancreas.
 The cancer was inoperable and terminal.
-Landon said that he believed his smoking and drinking had caused his pancreatic cancer, and that he had tried to quit smoking after co-star Victor French died of lung cancer.

 He appeared on The Tonight Show Starring Johnny Carson to speak about the cancer and condemn the tabloid press for its sensational headlines and inaccurate stories, including the claim that he and his wife were trying to conceive another child.
 During his appearance, Landon pledged to fight the disease and asked his fans to pray for him.
 Twelve days after his appearance on the show, he underwent successful surgery for a life-threatening blood clot in his left leg.
 In June, he appeared on the cover of LIFE after granting the periodical an exclusive private interview about his life, his family, and his struggle to live.

-Landon died at the age of 54 in Malibu, California, at 1:20 pm on Monday, on July 1, 1991, with his wife at his bedside.
-Landon was interred in a private family mausoleum at Hillside Memorial Park Cemetery, in Culver City, California.
-Landon's headstone reads, "He seized life with joy.
+Landon died at age 54 in Malibu, California, at 1:20 p.m. on Monday, July 1, 1991, with his wife at his bedside.
+He is interred in a private family mausoleum at Hillside Memorial Park Cemetery, in Culver City, California.
+Landon's headstone reads: "He seized life with joy.
 He gave to life generously.
-He leaves a legacy of love and laughter."
-His adopted son Mark, who died in May 2009, is also interred there.
+He leaves a legacy of love and laughter".
+His adopted son, Mark, who died in May 2009, is also interred there.